 Administration- Interns may develop their business and management abilities as they assist in the day-to-day operation of the organization.

-Development- Interns may assist in researching grants, drafting proposals and reports, as well as developing membership drives and coordinating special fundraising events, including our annual Benefit.
+Development- assist in researching grants, drafting proposals and reports, as well as developing membership drives and coordinating special fundraising events, including our annual Benefit.

-Membership- Interns will assist in developing and evolving our membership program, as well as growing our constituent base, along with related administrative tasks.
+Membership- assist in developing and evolving our membership program, as well as growing our constituent base, along with related administrative tasks.

 Library/Collections- Interns may be involved in cataloging The Center’s art collections and resource library, which consists of out-of-print periodicals, books, limited edition artists’ books, and technical books on the subjects of bookmaking and printing.
 Interns will assist with selecting works and drafting copy for social media posts.

-Marketing & Design- Interns may assist in the research of the potential markets for advancement of The Center and develop marketing plans for recommendation to the Marketing Manager.
-Interns will also update media lists, and assist in the drafting of press releases and public service announcements for The Center’s programs and projects.
-Interns disposed and trained in graphic design are welcome and highly encouraged to apply their design sense to the development of the Center's brand.
+Marketing & Design- Interns may assist in the research of the potential outlets and community partnerships for advancement of the Center's programs as well providing insight toward marketing plans and strategy in collaboration with the Marketing Manager.
+Interns will also update press and media lists as needed, and aid in the dissemination of communications materials on various social media outlets.
+Interns interested and trained in graphic design are welcome and highly encouraged to apply their design sense to the development of the Center’s brand.

 Experience and/or study of studio art, organization and management, or public relations and an interest in the art of the book are all encouraged and not required.
 We encourage applicants from various disciplines and backgrounds to apply.
 Applicants should be able to commit at least one full day a week to the internship.
 Applicants will be selected on a rolling basis.